 We have a Board and Executive Team together with their central office staff.
 They are here to support all our GP practices, cutting down on local admin and applying best practice throughout Our Health Partnership.

-The board is made up of seven elected GP partners, two co-opted Shropshire based GP partners and three officers (a Managing Director, Operations Director and Finance Director).
+Our Health Partnership is led by committed and experienced GPs and healthcare specialists.
+They share a passion for outstanding primary services and a deep practical knowledge of community healthcare.
+The board is made up of 9 elected GP partners, an appointed practice manager and 2 officers (Chief Operating Officer & Chief Pharmacist).
+The board is supported by a non–executive adviser.
 The Board is responsible for the central functions of Our Health Partnership, including accounting, HR, finance and CQC registration.
 It also investigates and shares best practice and innovation, provides a strong voice for the collective locally and nationally, manages our partnerships and is in constant communication with all our GP practices to support their individual needs.

 Like many local GP’s, I graduated and trained in Birmingham and have continued to serve our local population.
 As a GP partner at Lordswood House Medical Practice in Harborne, I enjoy the variety that General Practice has to offer, from teaching medical students to looking after a nursing home and doing baby clinics.
 I particularly value the continuity of care for patients that a personal list system offers.